 • integrative psychologist

 Rachael is a holistic counselor, relationship expert, and a published writer.
 She has spent the last twenty years studying spiritual psychology, healing, wholeness and wellbeing.

 After pursuing a master’s degree in Counseling Psychology with a specialization in Holistic Studies at John F. Kennedy University, Rachael went on to become a certified Buddhist Psychologist and a certified Classical Yoga Teacher.
 She has been providing safe spaces for individuals and groups to heal for over fifteen years utilizing a holistic and intuitive approach to wellness.

-Listening to your intuitive inner-voice, setting boundaries with others, and expressing yourself are skills.
-Learning to deal with loss and disappointment, tending to the needs of your own soul and practcing self compassion can be learned.
+Listening to your intuitive inner-voice, setting boundaries with others, and self-advocacy are skills.
+Learning to deal with loss and disappointment, tending to the needs of your own soul and practicing self compassion can be learned.
 These skills can be vital to your sense of well-being.